sayakdattagupta/sayakdattagupta.github.io/notejs/README.md

-A Notes App made in Vanilla JS
+A Notes App made in Vanilla JS AND Vanilla HTML/CSS

+# rare, I know